 During the 1950’s the Communist control of the former Yugoslavia region did not create an environment conducive to producing fine wine.
 In general, production at the time was about quantity rather than quality.
 Realizing that to make premium wines Mike would have to move out of Croatia.

 But first he studied viticulture and oenology at the University of Zagreb’s Faculty of Agriculture.
-He then moved to West Germany where he was given and studied under a fellowship – he had no plans to return to Croatia.
-Hearing about California as a great place for agriculture he contacted one of his cousins (a priest) living in Canada.
+One of his professors had visited California and spoke very highly of the state and it’s agricultural resources.
+After hearing his professors stories about his trip, Mike was intrigued.
+Mike then moved to West Germany where he was given and studied under a fellowship – he had no plans to return to Croatia and set his sights on moving to California.
+He contacted one of his cousins (a priest) living in Canada.
 During these years it was easier to immigrate into Canada then into the United States.
 He was supposed to take a wood cutting job in the Yukon – this never materialized so he took a train to Vancouver where because of his limited English at the time, his first job in North America was washing dishes at a small college.

 From there he started working at a pulp mill, but this wasn’t going to be a long term career choice – his primary interest was in wine.
 He placed an ad offering his wine making services in the Wine Institute’s monthly newsletter.
 A winery called him from the Napa Valley – tiny Chateau Sovereign (housed at the time in what is now Burgess Cellars in Deer Park).
 Founder Lee Stewart hired Mike in 1958.
 This was Mike’s first wine related job in the Napa Valley.
 He arrived to Napa with not much – his worldly possessions fit in merely a suitcase.

 Other jobs in the valley included working for Brother Timothy at the Christian Brothers Winery, then Napa wine pioneer, André Tchelistcheff who was working at Beaulieu Vineyard hired Mike on a six month trial basis.
 Liking what he saw after this trial period he hired Mike full time to help oversee quality control at the winery.
-Mike stayed there some nine years before moving to a “new” winery at the time, Robert Mondavi.
+During his time working with André several innovations were introduced to the wines at Beauliu Vineyard including inoculating the wine to begin malolactic fermentation and using micro filtration to remove yeasts and any bacteria prior to bottling.
+Mike worked with the ‘master’ at Beauliu Vineyard some nine years before moving to a “new” winery at the time, Robert Mondavi.

 He then met James Barrett, a lawyer who wanted to start a winery in the Napa Valley and make a premium Cabernet Sauvignon (the founder of Chateau Montelena).
 James hired Mike as his first winemaker – until they could get some cash flow from the sales of Cabernet Sauvignon, Mike suggested they start making a Chardonnay – quicker to bottle and quicker to market.
 Grapes from both Napa and Sonoma County were sourced to make this wine.
 This Chardonnay was entered in the 1976 Paris Tasting, was tasted blind against other French and California Chardonnays by French wine judges.
 When the final results were announced the 1973 Chateau Montelena Chardonnay had earned the highest score of any of the Chardonnay wines.